The Ultimate Guide to

 Note that rather than being specialised in one single quality, a good conversational agent should be able to seamlessly blend them all into one cohesive conversational flow.

 Challenges In Healthcare Institutions

 While the mechanisms by which they operate may be similar, the same conversational AI solution may not be applicable across diverse industries and uses cases.
-In the healthcare industry, there are specific challenges to address which willdictate how organisations go about implementing a chatbot.
+In the healthcare industry, there are specific challenges to address which will dictate how organisations go about implementing a virtual assistant.

 The data needed to train a bot may not be readily available in a healthcare institution.
 It is an industry which has traditionally been slow to adopt technological innovations and digital transformation.
 This could be due to the emphasis on human to human interaction (patients expect to be treated in person by doctors), the higher levels of risk and compliance regulations.